 Obviously, it would hurt their businesses in the short-term to admit much more (as it has already badly damaged Intel), but what seems more dangerous is most cloud providers' (and also most cloud-based businesses') PR currently playing on a sentiment that already defies all logic, yet seems more persistent than ever: The aforementioned false sense of security such services provide.

 Users might feel that they have done everything they could, by using a "secure" cloud provider, because hey, there is "encryption and stuff", and "patches have been applied", etc. And so they can just forget about taking appropriate measures themselves, as it all seems to have been taken care of by the provider.
 After all, the often too-technical lingo used to explain these issues does not usually register with the average user, and even if it does, the effect on cloud services is usually downplayed.
 Besides the long-term implications and collateral destruction this kind of thinking can cause, it should be immediately obvious that handling any sensitive (meaning: personal) information in such fashion might just be the worst sort of mistake to make.

 Think about it.
 Just because we (the public) have only learned of these security flaws now, they have been present for years, and even decades.
 On the other hand, Microsoft, Google and the others have known about it since at least June, that much we can know now, since the Chromium bug report with the 90 day disclosure deadline is "declassified".
 They simply failed to inform the public until the recent media-storm swept away their secrecy.
-In other words, even though everyone seems to be really fast to respond now, and issue patches like mad, nobody really knows what's anyone been doing about it for about six months!
+In other words, even though everyone seems to be really fast to respond now, and issue patches like mad, nobody really knows what's anyone been doing about it for over six months!
 Six bloody months.
 I'll let that sink in...